Electroweak Structure and Three Fermion Generations in Clifford Algebra with S3 Family Symmetry: Discussion

 \subsubsection{Acknowledgements}

-The author would like to thank Liam Gourlay for useful discussions and for exploring preliminary aspects of this construction during his PhD work.
+The author thanks Liam Gourlay for useful discussions and for exploring preliminary aspects of this construction during his PhD work.
 The present formulation, analysis, and conclusions are solely those of the author.
+The author is particularly grateful to Janek Kozicki for his exceptionally careful verification of every calculation in the paper using Mathematica\footnote{The verification notebook is available at \url{https://gitlab.com/cosurgi/verification-of-arxiv-2601.07857}.}.